ambroggi/Pruning-Project-for-Deep-Neural-Networks/README.md

 ## How to run

-There are several meanings to the phrase "running our program" as there are three python files that are set up to be run directly and several shell files that will run batches.
+There are several meanings to the phrase "running our program" as there are three python files that are set up to be run directly and several shell files that will run batches of tests.

 ### Dependencies